 Charges: Robbery by Sudden Snatching, Battery on a Law Enforcement Officer, Criminal Mischief

 Case Number: 2014CF011903AXX

-Facts: Our client was approached by a security officer in his neighborhood for violating association rules by power-washing his driveway past the allowable time of 4:00 P.M. on a Sunday.
-Our client acknowledged this warning, however, he was almost done so he proceeded to finish up the last remaining patch of his driveway.
-The security guard then, without permission, pursued our client onto his property and shoved a phone in our client’s face, yelling that he had captured it all on video.
-It was then alleged that our client then took the phone from the security guard and threw it into a bucket of water, thus destroying the phone.
+Facts: The firm’s client was approached by a security officer in his neighborhood for violating association rules by power-washing his driveway past the allowable time of 4:00 P.M. on a Sunday.
+The client acknowledged this warning, however, he was almost done so he proceeded to finish up the last remaining patch of his driveway.
+The security guard then, without permission, pursued their client onto his property and shoved a phone in their client’s face, yelling that he had captured it all on video.
+It was then alleged that their client then took the phone from the security guard and threw it into a bucket of water, thus destroying the phone.

-Results: We strenuously argued that the security guard acted outside of his rules of operation by moving beyond an “observe and report” role and pursuing our client onto his property.
-Additionally, our client had an absolute right to forcibly eject a trespasser and to use a reasonable amount of force to do so.
-After extensive legal arguments, we were able to negotiate with the state to abandon prosecution and enter a “nolle prosse,” meaning that our client can expunge his record.
+Results: The Rudman Law Group strenuously argued that the security guard acted outside of his rules of operation by moving beyond an “observe and report” role and pursuing their client onto his property.
+Additionally, the client had an absolute right to forcibly eject a trespasser and to use a reasonable amount of force to do so.
+After extensive legal arguments, the team at The Rudman Law Group was able to negotiate with the state to abandon prosecution and enter a “nolle prosse,” meaning that their client can expunge his record.